-Recovery In a Secure Environment Program
+Recovery In a Secure Environment

 While continuing to focus on all the aspects of Phase I, the participant now begins to reinforce their commitment to a clean and sober lifestyle.
-In Phase II, the participant develops their personal relapse prevention plan and receive training in becoming group facilitators.
+In Phase II, the participant develops their personal relapse prevention plan and receive program training in becoming group facilitators.
 To move to the next phase, all course work must be done and a minimum of six weeks in this phase of the program must be completed.

 In this phase, the participants work on positive life skill development in the areas of independent living, healthy relationships, job readiness, relapse prevention, and release planning.
 Participants in this phase are responsible for going back and facilitating groups and meetings to those participating in the first phase, working from the philosophy of “each one teach one.”
 From this point, the participant may stay in the program until their release as long as they are actively participating in the program and are in compliance with all the rules and expectations.
 In some situations, they may move forward in the ORBIT Program.